cosmicwanderer7/AartiKushwaha/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently in 2nd year, pursuing Btech CSE
+- 🔭 I’m currently in 2nd year, pursuing Btech CSE at IGDTUW

 - 🌱 My fields of intetest are
   - **Data Structures and Algorithms**